psu-libraries/myaccount/README.md

 ## Overriding pickup location labels

 Pickup locations for holds placed are manually dictated by Lending and Reserves Services.
-They tell us what they want for the labels and we add them in `settings.yml`.
+Meaning, that although the Symphony system does have the ability to automate this and could be deriven from web service calls we do not do this (for reasons).
+The workflow is: they tell us what they want for the labels and we add them in `settings.yml`.
 This means we can override them as needed too by following the inheritance flow of the `config` gem.
 For production we use `production.local.yml` to override these values.
 Note that `Settings.pickup_locations` does _not_ affect the labels used in displaying the "Pickup at" column in the holds tables.
 That is currently not overridable.

+*Knockout prefix* - because we sometimes need to remove only certain keys in a Hash stored in settings we need to make use of the [`knockout_prefix`](https://github.com/rubyconfig/config#merge-customization) feature in the Config gem.
+The override of the Hash goes like this:

+1. Defined initially in settings.yml and tracked in repo
+1. Overridden to be knocked out in settings.local.yml (i.e., `pickup_locations: --`)
+1. Overridden again to be redefined in `settings/production.local.yml` without the keys that are meant to be removed

 When changing these values you must restart the web server (passenger) _and_ sidekiq.
 Run `/bin/systemctl restart sidekiq` and  `passenger-config restart-app` on the server where the change is being applied.
 Locally just stop and start these again.